Cliffia123/Cliffia123.github.io/index.md

 #### Company(2019.7-now)
 - **Huawei**
-At present, I am an intern at Huawei company and I work as a general software development engineer.
-Although I have been in contact with work, I still have a great passion for scientific research.At present, I am an intern at Huawei company and I work as a general software development engineer.
-Although I have been in contact with work, I still have a great passion for scientific research.
+Currently, I am a software development engineer at Huawei.
+Although I have been in contact with work, I am still passionate about scientific research.
+During the internship, get a good internship.